-While we believe our pipeline will yield multiple INDs, we may not be able to file INDs to commence clinical trials on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed.
+While we believe our pipeline will yield multiple INDs, we may not be able to submit INDs to commence clinical trials on the timelines we expect, and even if we are able to submit INDs, the FDA may not permit us to proceed with clinical trials.

-We expect our pipeline to yield multiple INDs beginning as early as 2022, including INDs for our fusosome CAR T product candidates from our in vivo cell engineering platform and our allogeneic CAR T cell product candidates from our ex vivo cell engineering platform.
-We cannot be sure that submission of an IND will result in the FDA allowing testing and clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate such clinical trials.
+We expect our pipeline to yield multiple INDs beginning as early as 2022, including INDs for our allogeneic CAR T cell product candidates from our ex vivo cell engineering platform and our fusosome CAR T product candidates from our in vivo cell engineering platform.
+We cannot be sure that, following our submission of an IND, the FDA or comparable foreign regulatory authorities will allow our clinical trials to begin, or that, once begun, issues will not arise that require suspension or termination of such clinical trials.
 The manufacturing of our product candidates, including our CAR T ex vivo cell engineering product candidates, remains an emerging and evolving field.
-Accordingly, we expect chemistry, manufacturing and control related topics, including product specifications, will be a focus of IND reviews, which may delay the clearance of INDs.
-Additionally, even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND or clinical trial application, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
+Accordingly, we expect topics relating to chemistry, manufacturing, and controls, including product specifications, will be a focus of IND reviews, which may delay the clearance of INDs that we submit.
+Additionally, even if applicable regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND or comparable foreign submission, such regulatory authorities may change their requirements in the future, which could require us to make costly changes to and delay the conduct of our clinical trials or require suspension or termination of such trials entirely.

-We may not realize the benefits of technologies that we have acquired, or will acquire in the future, or other strategic transactions that we have or will consummate.
+We may not realize the benefits of technologies that we have acquired, or will acquire in the future, or other strategic transactions that we have consummated or will consummate.

-Our in vivo and ex vivo cell engineering technology represents an aggregation of years of innovation and technology from multiple academic institutions and companies, including our fusogen technology acquired from Cobalt, our ex vivo cell engineering programs focused on replacing damaged cells in the heart and certain brain disorders acquired from Cytocardia Inc. (Cytocardia) and Oscine Corp.
-(Oscine), respectively, and hypoimmune technology licensed from Harvard and The Regents of the University of California (UCSF), amongst others.
+Our ex vivo and in vivo cell engineering technology represents an aggregation of years of innovation and technology from multiple academic institutions and companies, including our fusogen technology that we acquired from Cobalt Biomedicine, Inc. (Cobalt), our ex vivo cell engineering programs focused on replacing damaged cells in the heart and certain brain disorders that we acquired from Cytocardia Inc. (Cytocardia) and Oscine Corp.
+(Oscine), respectively, hypoimmune technology that we licensed from the President and Fellows of Harvard College (Harvard) and The Regents of the University of California (UCSF), and gene editing technology that we licensed from Beam Therapeutics Inc., among others.
 Further, a key component of our strategy is to acquire and in-license technologies to support our mission of using engineered cells as medicines.
 As such, we actively evaluate various strategic transactions on an ongoing basis.
-We may acquire other businesses, products or technologies, as well as pursue joint ventures or investments in complementary businesses.
-The success of our strategic transactions and any future strategic transactions depends on the risks and uncertainties involved including:
+We may acquire other businesses, products, or technologies, as well as pursue joint ventures or investments in complementary businesses.
+The level of success of these strategic transactions, including any future strategic transactions, will depend on the risks and uncertainties involved, including: